Last Updated on November 2, 2021 by Danny

 Studio vs. Live Setting

 For studio settings, it is best to close-mic all your components with dynamic mics.
 It is crucial to mic each component as you will get more control over each of the drums, which is critical for music production.
 Therefore, a kit with MORE MICROPHONES ARE PREFERED FOR STUDIO work.
+You should also think whether you are buying these for home studios or professional recording studios, because your purchase decisions will vary greatly based on that.

 Dynamic microphones are preferred as they have reduced feedback and can handle high sound pressure levels.
 You can also use overhead omnidirectional condenser mics to capture your cymbals and overall sound.